banrieen/MachineDog/README.md

 In order to avoid information leaks, invalid information floods.

 * All test scripts, explanatory text and configuration files remove all ID, ACCOUNT, HOST information
-* Does not retain any test environment information, and any test data
+* Do not retain any test environment information, and any test datas
-* Replace sensitive information with canonical logos：
+* Replace sensitive information with canonical logs：

     + account： `<HOSTNAME>:<PASSWORLD>`
     + host： `<HOST>:<PORT>`